EMR Selection

 4. Create a numerical EMR Vendor Score Card

 Assign weightage to each functional requirement that you have defined under items 1, 2 and 3 above depending on how important that requirement is for you specifically.
-Develop a simple scoring system (1-5) and assign a value to each category based on how well that product performs.
-Ensure that all vendors are evaluated based on the
+Develop a simple scoring system (1-5) and assign a score to each category based on how well that product performs.
+Ensure that all vendors are evaluated based on the same list.

 5. Get a buy-in from all providers and staff to ensure successful implementation of your EMR Solution

 As they say ‘to change is difficult but not to change is fatal’.
-EMR solution implementation will hit roadblocks if the providers are not committed to making it successful by entering the required data.
-As the EMR repository gathers data, it becomes easier to see trends and analyze the efficacy of clinical processes.
-Another area that needs attention is the workflow through the clinic which is bound to change when EMR is implemented.
+Any EMR solution implementation will hit roadblocks if the entire team is not committed to making it successful.
+Another area that needs attention is the workflow through the clinic (which can change when EMR is implemented).
 Identify a champion who will bring along all the providers and the staff and help optimize the workflow in the Clinic.

 6. Create a short list of EMR Vendors